csound/manual/docs/opcodes/xyin.md

 category:Instrument Control:Sensing and Control
 -->
 # xyin
-Sense the cursor position in an output window
+Sense the cursor position in an output window.

 When _xyin_ is called the position of the mouse within the output window is used to reply to the request.
 This simple mechanism does mean that only one _xyin_ can be used accurately at once.
 The position of the mouse is reported in the output window.